765 742 9066 Toggle Nav

 When you have an offense on your record, life can be challenging.
 It can be hard to find a job, and your civil rights might be restricted.
 However, thanks to a sweeping expungement law the state of Indiana passed in 2013, you don’t have to be defined by a past mistake.
 You can start over with a clean slate and restore your civil rights, including the rights to vote, serve on a jury, and own a firearm.

-Do I qualify for an expungement?
+Do I Qualify for an Expungement?

 • arrested, but not convicted,